jrheard/blog/python/tic-tac-toe.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

-Your program should define a bunch of functions, and then it should have an if statement _exactly_ like the one you see in the code snippet above.
+Your program should define a bunch of functions, and then it should have an `if` statement _exactly_ like the one you see in the code snippet above.
 The rest of your program's code should go inside that `if` statement.

 If you'd like to learn about _why_ I need you to do this, [this StackOverflow answer](https://stackoverflow.com/questions/419163/what-does-if-name-main-do) is pretty good.
 The short version is that this `if` statement is what allows me to do `import tictactoe_your_name` in my automated tests.

 This `if` statement is super important, and **if you don't include it then your program won't be able to pass any of the assignment's tests**—so be sure to include it!
 It's easy, you can copy-paste it into your program.
-Remember: after your function definititions (those should be _outside_ the `if` statement like they are in the example code above), _everything_ else in your program should go inside of this `if` statement.
+Remember: after your imports and function definititions (those should be _outside_ the `if` statement like they are in the example code above), _everything_ else in your program should go inside of this `if` statement.